Skip to Main Content

 Senior editor

-Updated March 25, 2024
+Updated September 26, 2024

 Editorial disclosure: Our goal is to give you the tools and confidence you need to improve your finances.
+Although we receive compensation from our partner lenders, whom we will always identify, all opinions are our own.
+Credible Operations, Inc. NMLS # 1681276, is referred to here as “Credible.”

 Featured

-More homeowners are installing solar energy systems and other forms of renewable energy like small wind turbines and geothermal heat pumps to reduce the reliance on fossil fuels, cut down on greenhouse gas emissions, and potentially pay a lower electric bill.
+More homeowners are installing solar energy systems and other forms of renewable energy like small wind turbines and geothermal heat pumps to reduce their reliance on fossil fuels, cut down on greenhouse gas emissions, and potentially pay a lower electric bill.

 In most real estate markets, homes equipped with solar panels can increase your home’s value.